naved001/obmd/README.md

 # Configuration

-A Config file is needed, whose contents should look like:
+A config file is needed, whose contents should look like:

 ```json